 A Day in the Life of an HVAC Technician

-As we talked about previously, you should be comfortable working outdoors in extreme weather, in addition to dirty or cramped spots.
-If you work in a customer-facing role, solid customer service skills are always positive.
+As we mentioned previously, you should be accustomed to working outdoors in extreme weather, in addition to dirty or cramped areas.
+If you work in a customer-facing role, strong customer service skills are always positive.

 Average Salary for HVAC Technicians and Other HVAC Careers